Pegadari/bootprint/spec.md

 # The Stamp Language Specification

-<b>Disclaimer: The langauge is currently in development and is subject to major changes.
-Currently there are conflicts in the specification.</b>
+<b>Disclaimer: The langauge is currently in development and is subject to minor changes.</b>

 Stamp is designed with minimal structures and overal boilerplate, with a specific yet powerful implentation of assignment and control flow - stamping.